amadeus4dev/developer-guides/docs/resources/hotels.md

 ### Display Hotel Ratings

-When users search for Hotels in a desired area, they may wonder about the rate of each hotel in detail.
-[Hotel Ratings API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-ratings/api-reference) returns a rating for many of the crucial elements of a hotel; whether that is sleep quality, services, facilities, room comforts, value for money, location and many other variables. `Hotel Ratings API` guarantees high-quality service for your customers.
+When users search for hotels in a desired area, they may wonder about the hotel rating.
+[Hotel Ratings API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-ratings/api-reference) returns ratings for many crucial elements of a hotel, such as sleep quality, services, facilities, room comfort, value for money, location and many others. `Hotel Ratings API` guarantees high-quality service for your customers.

 The sentiment analysis, just like the one below, is displayed in a simple flow to allow you to easily identify the best hotels based on traveler reviews: